nicolealdurien/catch-up-over-coffee/README.md

 Home page: Displays daily affirmation and all pages including fitness, nutrition , news, horoscopes, weather, and stocks.

-News: The app utilizes the MediaStack API to present the user with general news headlines and allow them to search for news stories by category (e.g. business news), keyword (e.g. "covid"), or news source (e.g., CNN).The information that is displayed includes: title , description and source.
+News: The app utilizes the MediaStack API to present the user with general news headlines and allow them to search for news stories by category (e.g. business news), keyword (e.g. "covid"), or news source (e.g., CNN).Displays current news events happening world-wide and keeps the user updated with most recent events.
+The information that is displayed includes: title , description and source.

 Weather: The app utilizes the OpenWeatherMap API to present the user with current local weather based on geolocation.
 Weather search options by ZIP code or by city/state are offered for those who do not have location services enabled.
 The weather page also links to the National Weather Service radar map.
 The information that is displayed includes todays: temperature , low temperature , high temperature , chill/heat index and humidity.